 in response to a high carbohydrate meal and sometimes not even that high of a

 carbohydrate meal.
-This low blood sugar epidsode or insulin surge hits within 1 to 2 hours
+This low blood sugar episode or insulin surge hits usually within 2 to 4 hours

 [Top of Page]